isabella232/mobile-services.de-DE/help/blackberry/methods.md

 Klassen und Methoden, die von der BlackBerry-Bibliothek bereitgestellt werden.

-Das SDK unterstützt derzeit Adobe Analytics und Methoden befinden sich auf der Grundlage der Lösung in separaten Klassen.
+The SDK currently has support for Adobe Analytics, and methods are in separate classes based on the solution.

 ## SDK settings {#section_C1EB977043C04D2B93E5A63DB72828B6}